Annex: Professionalism and fitness to practise processes in medical schools and universities

 A formal fitness to practise investigation

-- If a student does something more seriously unprofessional or exhibits persistent low-level unprofessional behaviour, including in relation to the management of their health, this could potentially mean their fitness to practise medicine is impaired.
+- If a student does something more seriously unprofessional or exhibits persistent low-level unprofessional behaviour, including in relation to the management of their health condition, this could potentially mean their fitness to practise medicine is impaired.
 Their medical school will begin a process to investigate this behaviour.
 The investigation may conclude with no further action, a warning or referral to a fitness to practise panel or committee.

 What is a fitness to practise panel or committee?

 - A fitness to practise panel or committee is an impartial group of individuals that considers whether a student is fit to practise for the purposes of continuing their studies or for the purposes of graduation.
 Medical schools prepare evidence for the panel or committee to consider - students can also submit any evidence they feel is relevant.

 - The medical school and student then present their evidence to the panel or committee, which makes a decision based on it.
 A panel or committee will seek to establish the facts of the case - they make their decision based on the balance of probabilities that the alleged incident occurred.
 They will then decide whether the student's fitness to practise medicine is impaired and make a decision on what, if any, sanction should be applied.

 - The panel or committee will set out its decision in writing and explain the reasons for it.
 This decision letter will also give the student information on how they can appeal the decision of the panel or committee.

 What support will I get during a fitness to practise investigation?

 - Your medical school and university will support you during fitness to practise investigations and hearings.
 You can also contact external organisations such as the BMA or a medical defence organisation, which can also provide support and guidance.

 - You can find further guidance on student fitness to practise procedures in our guidance Professional behaviour and fitness to practise: guidance for medical schools and their students.